Preparing For Your First Mud Out

 Be prepared to get filthy.

-This isn’t a deployment to dress up for.
 Bring old paint clothes, ripped shirts, and anything you’re okay with destroying.
 You’ll want to be presentable as you work around the public, but you’ll be working in homes with mold, mud, and all the contaminants that get picked up in a flood so you won’t want to be wearing brand new outfits.

-Some organizations will offer disposable coveralls.
 These work pretty well and are great for crawling under houses.
 They are also warm, so not everyone uses them.
-N95 masks are recommended, especially in moldy homes.

-For general packing tips, be sure to sign up for future articles on our email list!
+To stay in the loop, be sure to sign up for future articles on our email list!

 Join our newsletter